Dhruv-2003/HashNodeBlogs/cl67eact403d0y6nvd3fnhtb5.md

 ## Everything about NFT storage with a Demo App tutorial

-Do you want to prepare a Compatible metadata according to standards and Upload it IPFS , all in a Single Click ??
+Do you want to prepare a Compatible metadata according to the standards and Upload it IPFS, all in a Single Click?

-Then what are you waiting  for, Let's dive into the Blog !!.
+Then what are you waiting for, Let's dive straight into the Blog!!!.

-In this Blog We will discuss about [NFT.storage](https://nft.storage) , an awesome product by Protocol Labs for NFTs .
-We will also create a Demo Next.js App with NFT storage via JS client.
+In this Blog We will learn about [NFT.storage](https://nft.storage) ,An awesome product by Protocol Labs for NFTs .We will also create a Demo Next.js App with NFT storage via JS client.
 🚀🚀

 # What is NFT Storage ?
-- NFT.Storage is a storage service that lets you upload off-chain NFT data(like metadata, images, and other assets) for free, with the goal to store all NFT data as a public good .
+- NFT.Storage is a storage service that lets you upload off-chain NFT data(like metadata, images, and other assets) for free, with the goal to store all NFT data as a public good.
 - The data is stored perpetually in the Filecoin decentralized storage network and made available over IPFS via its unique content ID
 - NFT.Storage is especially useful for individual creators who are minting NFTs, or NFT tooling developers

 # Why NFT Storage ?
-- It is super easy to use and integrate in your dApp using the Available APIs , SDKs .
+- It is super easy to use and integrate in your dApp using the Available APIs and SDKs.
-- We get the NFT Compatible Metadata in a single click , eliminating hassle of preparing it .
+- We can get the NFT Compatible Metadata in a single click, eliminating hassle of preparing it .
 - Filecoin provides long-term storage for the data ensuring that even if NFT.Storage is attacked or taken down the NFT data persists!
 - NFT data stored can be accessed and retrieved from the decentralized IPFS network from any peer that has the content as we get a CID for the Data stored.

 # How to use NFT Storage ?

-There are multiple methods of storing Metadata using NFT.storage , so you can choose according to your purpose and we will go through each one in brief.
+There are multiple methods of storing Metadata using NFT.storage , So you can choose according to your purpose and we will go through each one briefly.

 ## Via NFT.storage Website
 - Login on [NFT.storage](https://nft.storage/login/)
 - Go to [new-files](https://nft.storage/new-file/) section
 - Select the Already prepared NFT metadata file to upload

 ## With NFTUp
-- We will don't go deep into that now, you can Refer this blog for using [NFTUp](https://nft.storage/docs/how-to/nftup/) and setup it according to the process.
+- We won't go deep into that now, you can refer to this blog for using [NFTUp](https://nft.storage/docs/how-to/nftup/) and set it up according accordingly.

 ## With JS Client and Node.js